compsocialscience/summer-institute/2022/covenant-university/travel.md

 #### Is it possible to get reimbursed for the cost of travel if I’m planning to drive?

-No. Unfortunately, we will only be able to reimburse your international flight costs.
+No. Unfortunately, we will only reimburse international flight costs.

 #### If I fly and then take a cab, can you reimburse me for both?